ganapathy-shan/EmployeesList/README.md

 # EmployeesList

-Create Two views
+Employee List App has two views

-One view to show the employees list which is downloaded using REST API.
+MyImagesTableViewController - This view shows the employees list downloaded using REST API.
-Another view to show employee details when an employee is selected.
-In detail view, download profile images and show it.
+EmployeeViewController - This view to show employee details when an employee is selected.
+It downloads profile images and show it in image view.